2. Who we are

 We will only disclose personal information to a third party in very limited circumstances, or where we are permitted or required to do so by law.
 The third parties to whom we provide your personal data include:

 - other organisations within the Serco group of companies, where such disclosure is necessary to provide you with our services or to manage our business;

-- the Scottish Ministers, for the purposes of contract management review such as incident reports or passenger correspondence.
+- the Scottish Ministers, including for the purposes of contract management review which includes sharing accident reports and details about correspondence received.

 - other third parties we use to help us run our business (e.g. marketing agencies, IT support service providers, port operators, analysis experts, communication platform providers);